-- 7.11.1 The Head of Learning Support will ensure that an appropriate IEP (known at PGS as a 'Pupil Profile') is in place where required. - 7.11.2 The Pupil Profile will be prepared in consultation with the parents and, if appropriate, the pupil and will include: - (a) the adjustments, interventions and support required to meet the outcomes identified for the pupil; these will always start with strategies for all of a pupil's teachers to implement within their own subject to aid learning.
-Any further adjustments, interventions and support will proceed from that; - (b) the expected impact on the pupil's progress, development or behaviour, as appropriate; - (c) strategies the pupil and home can use to support their progress and develop independence; - (d) targets for the term based on their learning profile and needs; - (e) clear dates for review, usually termly. - 7.11.3 In carrying out the review, members of the Learning Support department will consider: - (a) the effectiveness of the support and interventions and their impact on the pupil's progress;
+- 7.11.1 The Head of Learning Support will ensure that an appropriate IEP (known at PGS as a 'Pupil Passport') is in place where required. - 7.11.2 The Pupil Passport will be prepared in consultation with the parents and, if appropriate, the pupil and will include: - (a) the adjustments, interventions and support required to meet the outcomes identified for the pupil; these will always start with strategies for all of a pupil's teachers to implement within their own subject to aid learning.
+Any further adjustments, interventions and support will proceed from that;